Agenda

 Rare disease research moves ahead when multiple groups, including industry, regulators, patient advocacy organizations, and academia, come together to design and deliver impactful science.
 Speakers will provide case studies in partnership models, shared governance, and incorporating the patient voice into research design.

-• Adora Ndu, PharmD, JD, Chief Regulatory Officer & EVP Portfolio Strategies and Management, BridgeBio
+• Adora Ndu, PharmD, JD, Chief Regulatory Officer & EVP Portfolio Strategy and Management, BridgeBio

-• Christopher Sibley, MD, Senior Medical Director, Clinical Development, Ascendis Pharma
+• Christopher Sibley, MD, Global Clinical Development Lead – Palopegteriparatide, Ascendis Pharma

-• Fallon Schultz, MSW, LCSW, Co-Founder and CEO, International FPIES Association (IFPIES)
+• Fallon Schultz, MSW, LCSW, CAM, Co-Founder and CEO, International FPIES Association (IFPIES)

-• Christal Delagrammatikas, PhD, Director of Research, Malan Syndrome Research, Overgrowth Syndrome Alliance
+• Christal Delagrammatikas, PhD, Director of Research, Malan Syndrome Foundation

 Networking Break